Questions and Advice

-What is the Difference between Ballroom dancing and Modern Sequence Dancing (MSD)?
+What is the Difference between Ballroom Dancing and Sequence Dancing ?

-In Ballroom and Latin American Dancing couples dance their own routine of steps in the order they wish – with the man leading.
+In Ballroom and Latin American Dancing couples dance their own routine of steps in the order they wish.

-In MSD all couples dance the same routine of steps – for 16 bars of music at which point the sequence (hence the name) is repeated until the end of the music.
+In Sequence Dancing all couples dance the same routine of steps – for 16 bars of music at which point the sequence (hence the name) is repeated until the end of the music.

 Each sequence of steps or dance has its own name and there are (literally!) thousands of different sequence dances all using basic Ballroom, Latin American & Classical dance steps.

-So MSD covers a wide range of dance rhythms?
+So Sequence Dancing covers a wide range of dance rhythms?

-All different rhythms and styles of dance are covered – Waltz, Tango, Foxtrot, Quick Step, Rumba, Jive, Samba, Cha Cha, Mambo, Saunter, Gavotte, Two Step, Glide, even Salsa, there are countless different sequence dances for all these dance styles.
+All different rhythms and styles of dance are covered – Waltz, Tango, Foxtrot, Quickstep, Rumba, Jive, Samba, Cha Cha, Paso, Mambo, and Classical Saunter, Gavotte, Two Step, Glide, Waltz and Tango, even Salsa, there are countless different sequence dances for all these dance styles.

 If the dances are all performed in a set sequence doesn’t this make it rather repetitive and limited?